 “Look deep into nature, and then you will understand everything better”.~ Albert Einstein

-Have you ever wondered why does it feel so great to move?
+Have you ever wondered why it feels so great to move?

 Me too.
 It turns out that it’s much more than increased blood flow and endorphins.

-We elevate norepinephrine, making us alert and sharp.
+We elevate epinephrine, and adrenaline making us alert, focused and sharp.